Back to Blog

 The API covers sending, domains, API keys, audiences, and contacts.
 Error responses are clear and consistent.
 Rate limiting is well-documented.
 The developer experience is genuinely excellent.

 The trade-off: Resend focuses on transactional email and basic audience management.
 It's not a full marketing platform.
 No complex automations, no visual workflow builders, no campaign analytics beyond delivery stats.
 If you need pure email sending with the best DX, Resend is it.
+If you need automated email sequences, you'll need a separate tool.

 3. Postmark